dochy-ksti/dochy/src/sample_test/sample_code/ref_and_enum.md

     Ok(())
 }
 ```
-Table's items are immutable, (because I didn't implement "MTable", and I don't know whether it should exist.)
+Table's items are immutable, (because I didn't implement "MTable", and I don't know whether it should be implemented.)
 If you need to modify the value, you can use "nullable" values and wrappers.
 ```
 {